16th Rifle Division: 1943

 Formation and training of the division came to an end by February 1943 and the division entered the war on 21 February 1943 at Alekseyevka, 50 km southeast of Oryol.
 This brought the division into the path of the Wehrmacht's Operation Citadel.
 The division fought in the Battle of Kursk, where it served with the 42nd Rifle Corps of the 48th Army, Soviet Central Front.

 In the first days of the battle, the 16th Rifle Division withstood the attack of the German 383rd Infantry and 18th Panzer Divisions, that were accompanied by 120 planes.
 After suffering serious losses, the Soviet armies eventually emerged victorious.
 Between 20 February and 24 March 1943, the division lost 1,169 dead and 3,275 injured men.
-During this battle a private named Viktoras Jacenevičius, was wounded, taken prisoner and then tortured to death by the Germans.
-He was posthumously awarded the title Hero of the Soviet Union.
+During this battle a private named Viktor Yatsenevich, was wounded, taken prisoner and then allegedly tortured to death by the Germans, for which, a year later, he was posthumously awarded the title Hero of the Soviet Union.

 After Oryol was captured as part of Operation Kutuzov, the division was removed from the Central Front in August–September 1943.
 On September 28, the division was once more part of the army and was made part of the Kalinin Front's 4th Shock Army, which soon became the 1st Baltic Front.